hackfusion/Courses/Html & Css /Ch-1:Introduction to HTML/readme.md

 - The `<head>` section contains meta-information about the document, such as the page title, linking to external stylesheets, or including JavaScript files.
 - The `<body>` section contains the visible content of the webpage, including text, images, links, and other elements.

-## HTML Tags and Elements
+## HTML Tags and Elements 🏷️

 HTML tags are used to define the structure and appearance of the content within a webpage.
-Let's look at some commonly used HTML tags:
+Here are some commonly used HTML tags:

 - `<h1>` to `<h6>`: Heading tags used to define different levels of headings.
 - `<p>`: Paragraph tag used to enclose paragraphs of text.